The second we got our farm, natural chicken keeping became a priority.

 Learn about common ailments and how to treat them (natural remedies or conventional) before or as soon as you get your flock—life will get a lot simpler, and you’ll be better prepared to help your hen when she’s in trouble.

-While as a new flock owner, you will likely make mistakes, natural chicken keeping is full of rewards—just give it your best shot!
+While as a new chicken keeper, you will likely make mistakes, natural chicken keeping is full of rewards—just give it your best shot!

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.